comprna/R2Dtool/README.md

 - column 5, representing strand, is assumed as being (+)
 - columns 4, and any column greater than 5 are preserved during annotation or liftover, and may be used to hold additional information, e.g. predictions of RNA modification stoichiometry, probability, etc.

-The GTF annotation provided must contain identical gene structures used to generate the transcriptome reference from the genomic reference.
+The GTF annotation provided must contain identical gene structures used to generate the transcriptome, including identical transcript names in the FASTA header.
 One option is to use genomes, transcriptomes and gene structures from the same genome release.
-Another is to generate a transcriptome using a genome and gene structure file, e.g. using
+Another option is for users to generate their own transcriptome using a genome and gene structure file, e.g. using gffread.

-Note:
-- Because the output files will have a header, this may need to be removed prior to opening the file on some genome browsers.

 ### Utilities: Convert CHEUI model II output to a BED-like input
 - This script transposes CHEUI coordinates by +3 (BED interval start) and +4 (BED interval end) to represent a single nuecleotide